Quickeman/DrumPi/README.md

 ```
 Drum Bank Sub-Mode:
 ```
+Can enter this mode from both performance mode and sequencer mode.
+For more information about drum banks, see the README in the audio directory.

 KEY		ACTION
 .
 Cycle up through drum banks
 ,		Cycle down through drum banks
 B		Exit drum bank mode
 BACKSPACE	Exit drum bank mode
-For more information about drum banks, see the README in the audio directory.
 ```

 ## Stretch Goals